Jack Hylton: Personal life

-Hylton was married twice; firstly in 1913 in St Asaph, Flintshire, Wales, to bandleader Ennis Parkes (born Florence Parkinson).
+Hylton was married twice; firstly in 1913 in St Asaph, Flintshire, Wales, to bandleader Ennis Parkes (born Florence Parkinson), whom he had met during his pierrot work.
 They separated in 1929, but remained relatively close until Parkes's death in 1957, despite the formation of a short-lived "Mrs. Jack Hylton Band" in the mid-1930s.
 During the 1930s he had a long affair with model Frederika Kogler ("Fifi"), with whom he had two daughters: Jackie (b.
 1932) and Georgina (b.
 1938).
 He also had a son, Jack (b.
-1947) by a later affair with Pat Taylor, a singer and actress.
+1947) by a later affair with the singer and actress Pat Taylor and a daughter, Angela (b.
+1965) by an affair with Rosalina Neri.

 He secondly married in Geneva in 1963, to Australian model and beauty queen Beverley Prowse (1932–2000).

+Hylton was decorated by the French government on two occasions for his contribution to the entertainment industry.

 Death

 On 26 January 1965, complaining of chest and stomach pains, Hylton was admitted to the London Clinic.
 He died there three days later, from a heart attack, aged 72.
 Hylton's spending habits and generosity left his estate with £242,288.
 Hylton said to his son during his latter years, "I won't leave you much, but we'll have a good laugh spending it while I'm here!"
-However, this equates to £4.6m in 2018, when adjusted for inflation.
+However, this equates to £4.6 million in 2018, when adjusted for inflation.

 He is buried in the churchyard of St Catherine at Gosfield, Essex.
 His wife Beverley is buried beside him.

 Legacy

 Specialist dance band radio stations, such as Radio Dismuke and Swing Street Radio, continue to play his records.
 Hylton also features regularly on the Manx Radio programme Sweet & Swing, presented by Howard Caine.

-His 1930 recording of Happy Days Are Here Again was used during the closing credits of episode four of Ken Burns's documentary series "The Roosevelts".
+His 1930 recording of "Happy Days Are Here Again" was used during the closing credits of episode four of Ken Burns's documentary series "The Roosevelts".

 Hylton is portrayed by Ted Robbins in the 2011 television film Eric and Ernie.